 Other resources for you:

-Alright…let's move onto many more fun budgeting activities with PDFs and financial scenarios for students.
+Alright…let's move on to many more fun budgeting activities with PDFs and financial scenarios for students.

 Fun Budgeting Activities (with PDFs)